mongodb/laravel-mongodb/README.md

 Other relations are not yet supported, but may be added in the future.
 Read more about these relations on http://four.laravel.com/docs/eloquent#relationships

+### MySQL Relations

+If you're using a hybrid MongoDB and SQL setup, you're in luck!
+The model will automatically return a MongoDB- or SQL-relation based on the type of the related model.
+Of course, if you want this functionality to work both ways, your SQL-models will need to extend `Jenssegers\Eloquent\Model`.
+Note that this functionality only works for hasOne, hasMany and belongsTo relations.

+Example SQL-based User model:

+    use Jenssegers\Eloquent\Model as Eloquent;

+    class User extends Eloquent {

+        protected $connection = 'mysql';

+        public function messages()
+        {
+            return $this->hasMany('Message');
+        }

+    }

+And the Mongodb-based Message model:

+    use Jenssegers\Mongodb\Model as Eloquent;

+    class Message extends Eloquent {

+        protected $connection = 'mongodb';

+        public function user()
+        {
+            return $this->belongsTo('User');
+        }

+    }

 ### Raw Expressions

 These expressions will be injected directly into the query.